 This post has only been live for a few days, and I have already had several offline requests for more information.
 So here are some details on how I put these housings together, starting with an exploded view of the parts:

 The pipe is schedule 40 PVC, and the center piece is a standard 2″ coupling.
 The pvc ring bordered by the arrows is only glued on the coupling side, and it extends into the upper cap only far enough to provide a backer for the o-ring, and to hold the top cap in alignment.
 The top cap is not glued, but is held in place by the five inch 1/4-20 nylon hex bolts.
 These bolts are slightly wider than the holes in the Formufit endcaps, so you need to drill them out a bit.
 But I would suggest that people start their builds with threaded rod, rather than fixed length bolts, as this gives you the freedom to experiment with different lengths of pipe.
 The o-ring pictured here is a 3/16″-322, and its diameter extends slightly outside the PVC (pressure at depth will push them inwards…).
 A smaller diameter 1/8″-229 also works, and fits inside the seats.
 I am still trying to find an affordable supplier for 5/32″ cross section o-rings, which would probably be the best size to use.
 I use Loctite Hysol E-30CL to pot my electronics.
 I use the clear epoxy is so that I can see my indicator LED’s and keep track of how the epoxy is aging.
 But if you replaced that epoxied well of sensors with a clear acrylic disk, you could make camera & light housings for other interesting projects.
 The only limitations are that everything has to fit inside 2″ PVC pipe, and that those flat Formufit cap ends are only 4 mm thick, affecting the maximum depth they can with withstand.
-For now I am expecting these housings to go to 100ft/33m safely, although that’s probably a bit conservative.
+For now I am expecting these housings to go to at least 100ft/33m safely.

 And here is the extendable version of the design: